Table of Contents

 Treville gave the example of the natural water expiration from cannabis.
 If plants lose 97 percent of their water through evaporation from their leaves, that is a significant drain on resources.
 In a totally encapsulated facility, Growex makes it possible to capture and recirculate that expired water.
 Meaning, a Growex facility uses up to 20 times less water than a conventional operation.

-The New Growex Facility is an Experiment in Profitability and Sustainability
+The New Growex Facility is an Experiment Controlled Atmosphere Cannabis Cultivation and Sustainability

 With the new Growex cannabis cultivation space set to launch in April, Treville expects hard data by the end of the summer.
 The company is dead-set on tweaking the atmosphere, including oxygen, CO2, and other gas levels, as a means to speed up growth cycles and improve canopy coverage.